 Just to muddy the waters, you might want to consider forming an LLC and then electing to have the LLC taxed as a corporation or S corporation.
 While this is more complicated, it combines the simplicity of the LLC with the tax benefits of a corporation.

 Who Can Help Me Make This Decision?

 Still confused about whether to start an LLC or a corporation?
 It's a complex decision and one you shouldn't make quickly.
-As noted above, the tax consequences can be a deciding factor.
+As noted above, the tax consequences can be a deciding factor. and every business situation is unique.
 Before you make a decision, talk to two people:

 1. An attorney who has experience with both LLC's and corporations.
 A good attorney will consider LLC's in addition to traditional corporations.

 2. A CPA who understands the tax differences between LLC's and corporations.

 This article about 7 questions to ask before deciding on a business type might also be helpful.

 For more information, check out this complete outline to my Guide to Business Types